-If
+If:

-- a "change of control" occurs pursuant to clause (1) of the definition thereof (if a holder has the right to put the debenture as described under "- Repurchase of the Debentures at the Option of Holders-Change of Control Put" below), or - a "change of control" occurs pursuant to clause (3) of the definition thereof (regardless of whether a holder has the right to put the debentures as described under "-Repurchase of the Debentures at the Option of Holders-Change of Control Put"), then a holder may surrender debentures for conversion at any time from and after the date that is 15 days prior to the anticipated effective date of the transaction until 15 days after the effective date of the transaction (or, if such transaction also leads to put rights under "-Repurchase of the Debentures at the Option of Holders-Change of Control Put," then until the repurchase date).
+- a "change of control" occurs pursuant to clause (3) of the definition thereof (regardless of whether a holder has the right to put the debentures as described under "-Repurchase of the Debentures at the Option of Holders-Change of Control Put"), then a holder may surrender debentures for conversion at any time from and after the date that is 15 days prior to the anticipated effective date of the transaction until 15 days after the effective date of the transaction (or, if such transaction also leads to put rights under "-Repurchase of the Debentures at the Option of Holders-Change of Control Put," then until the repurchase date).
 We will notify holders and the trustee at the same time we publicly announce such transaction (but in no event less than 15 days prior to the effective date of such transaction to the extent practicable).